MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Finland/how-to-disregard-payment-discounts.md

 ---
-    title: How to: Disregard Payment Discounts | Microsoft Docs
+    title: How to Disregard Payment Discounts | Microsoft Docs
     description: Use the disregard payment discount at full payment feature to accept payments when the following conditions are true:
     services: project-madeira
     documentationcenter: ''